maskaz/433_window_sensor/Readme.md

 Two reed switchs are located on not moving part of the window.
 Upper reed switch is connected to Attiny85 interrupt pin.
-When it state will change,  Attiny85 will be awakened  from deep sleep,  will check state on interrupt pin and pin connected to lower reed switch.
+When it state will change,  Attiny85 will be awaken from deep sleep,  will check state on interrupt pin and pin connected to lower reed switch.

-Depending on state those two reed switches,Attiny will send send signal that can be interpreted by Home assistant.
+Depending on state those two reed switches, Attiny will send signal that can be interpreted by Home assistant.

 Libraries and additional software: